 Making a claim for life insurance, critical illness cover, income protection or private health cover can work a bit differently to making a claim on your home, car or travel insurance.

-With life insurance, critical illness cover or income protection you should call the provider first (with the relevant documents) to find out what the procedure is before making your claim.
-With life insurance, of course, you will be claiming on a policy bought by someone else, so make sure you know who the provider is for people very close to you, such as your partner, and that you have copies of all the relevant documents.
+With critical illness cover or income protection you should call the provider (with the relevant documents to hand) to find out what the procedure is before making your claim.
+With life insurance, of course, you’ll be claiming on a policy bought by someone else, so make sure you know who the provider is for people very close to you, such as your partner, and that you have copies of all the relevant documents.
 Likewise, if you have bought a policy yourself, it makes sense to ensure that your beneficiaries have everything they need to make a claim.

-If your claim has been rejected and you feel as though it shouldn’t have been, you can take action to dispute your insurer’s decision.
-This can require taking the matter to the Financial Ombudsman Service if things escalate that far.
+If your claim is rejected and you feel as though it shouldn’t have been, you can take action to dispute your insurer’s decision.
+This may require taking the matter to the Financial Ombudsman Service if things escalate that far.

 Check your documents